Fujifilm X-M1 vs Leica SL

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the X-M1 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the X-M1 from Fujifilm.
+Both the X-M1 and the SL have been discontinued, but can regularly be found used on eBay.
+The SL was replaced by the Leica SL2, while the X-M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what is the bottom line?
 Is the Fujifilm X-M1 better than the Leica SL or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.